sam-thurman/sourceMedium_takehome/project_questions.md

 #### Report- overall percentage-based table

-- Are percent values (numbered columns) supposed to represent the percentage of customers from each cohort that stayed enrolled (were retained) over the following months?
-- Can I assume that if a `customer_id` has orders in the months following their first purchase, they can be considered "retained" for that month? (repeat customer rate)
+- Can I assume that if a `customer_id` has orders in consecutive months following their first purchase, they can be considered "retained" for those month? (repeat customer rate)
-- Does `subscription_type` have anything to do w/ retention
-- I'm getting an error "while reading table": "Found corrupted data while opening file".
-Query still works fine.
-Will this cause problems when connecting to Data Studio?
+- follow up: How should I treat customers with orders in non-consecutive months(ex: orders in months 2,4 and 5)?
+Retained or not retained? (currently assuming they are considered not retained)

+#### Report - filterable table

+- Are `net_revenue`, `num_customers`, `order_count` calculated regardless of retention?
+Or should I only calculate cohort totals based on retained customers?

+#### Report - LTV

+- is `cumulative revenue for a cohort` calculated by month